3 Chromosomal Disorders

 3. What is a trisomy?

-With a trisomy the cells have three instead of two copies of a particular chromosome.
-For example, in Down syndrome due to trisomy, there are three instead of the normal two chromosomes 21.
+With a trisomy the cells have 3 instead of 2 copies of a specific chromosome.
+For example, in Down syndrome due to trisomy, there are 3 instead of the normal 2 chromosomes 21.

 4. What is the cause of trisomy?

 Non-disjunction.
-During the formation of the gametes (egg or sperm), one gamete receives two chromosomes in error while the other gamete does not receive a chromosome (from that pair of chromosomes).
+During the formation of the gametes (egg or sperm), 1 gamete receives 2 chromosomes in error while the other gamete does not receive a chromosome (from that pair of chromosomes).

 5. Is trisomy the only way to get extra genetic material?